AlaaPro/JoodKITCHEN-BackEnd-BackOffice/README.md

 ## 🍽️ Overview

 JoodKitchen is a comprehensive restaurant management system backend built with Symfony 6.4 and API Platform.
-It provides a complete RESTful API for managing a restaurant's operations including users, menus, dishes, orders, subscriptions, payments, and notifications.
+It provides a complete RESTful API for managing a restaurant's operations including users, menus, plats, orders, subscriptions, payments, and notifications.

 **🔥 NEW**: Now features a complete **stateless token authentication system** perfect for mobile apps and frontend applications, with beautiful token generator interfaces and full API Platform docs integration!